 The atoll of Wake lies in one of the remotest regions of the North Pacific 2,004 miles (3225 km) to the west of Pearl Harbor, 1,110 miles (1786 km) to the south-west of Midway atoll, and 1,334 miles (2147 km) from Guam.
 Wake atoll consists of three islets arranged approximately in a V, or wishbone, shape oriented with the apex of the V, Peacock Point, to the south-east and the lagoon’s open end to the north-west.
-The atoll is abut 4.5 miles (7.2 km) long and 2.5 miles (4 km) wide at the lagoon’s open end, and its land area is 2,600 acres.
+The atoll is about 4.5 miles (7.2 km) long and 2.5 miles (4 km) wide at the lagoon’s open end, and its land area is 2.85 sq miles (7.38 km˛).
 Wake island, the largest of the atoll’s three islets, lies in the south-east corner of the atoll with its north-western end forming a hook.
 The outer northern corner is called Heel Point.
 Both of the island’s arms are some 5,300 yards (4845 m) long, and the thick apex of the V provides sufficient land area for an airfield.

-Peale island, the atoll’s second largest islet, lis on its northern side, extends the atoll’s V to the north-north-west of Wake island.
+Peale island, the atoll’s second largest islet, lies on its northern side, extends the atoll’s V to the north-north-west of Wake island.
 Roughly an elongated triangle, it is some 2,600 yards (2375 m) long and 1,200 yards (1095 m) wide at the south-eastern end with a small peninsula.
 Flipper Point, jutting into the lagoon.
-Peale island is separated from Wake island by a channl more than 100yards (91 m) wide and spanned by a bridge.
+Peale island is separated from Wake island by a channel more than 100 yards (91 m) wide and spanned by a bridge.
 The islet’s north-eastern end is called Toki Point.

 Wilkes island extends the atoll’s V to the north-west from Wake island on the atoll’s southern side.
 The two islets are separated by the 50-yard (45-m) wide Wilkes Channel.
 The islet measures 2,300 by 500 to 600 yards (2105 by 455 to 550 m) wide.
 Its north-western end is called Kuku Point.
 A small lagoon-side inlet, New Channel, almost cuts the island in two.